thuem/THUNDER/README.md

 * [Seneca Valley virus attachment and uncoating mediated by its receptor anthrax toxin receptor 1\[J\].
 PNAS.](https://www.pnas.org/content/115/51/13087)
 * [Structures of the fully assembled Saccharomyces cerevisiae spliceosome before activation\[J\].
 Science.](http://science.sciencemag.org/content/360/6396/1423)

-## Release Note

-* Version 1.4.12: This releaes fixes a plenty of bugs and adds several new features.
-* Version 1.4.11: This release fixes a bug which occurs during the initialisation step of a few datasets.
-* Version 1.4.10: This release fixes a compilation bug which occurs when CUDA version is below 9.0.
-* Version 1.4.9: Graphic User Inference (GUI) `thunder_stackview` is released.
-It is used for viewing the result of 2D classification and selecting desired particles.
-* Version 1.4.8: This release elevates the support of NVIDIA GeForce GTX 1080/1080Ti.
-* Version 1.4.7: This release fixes minor bugs.
-* Version 1.4.6: This release fixes a bug occurring during applying mask on the reference.
-* Version 1.4.5: This release fixes a bug which appears when 8 or more GPUs are used in a single workstation.
-This release also fixes some minor bugs.
-* Version 1.4.4: This release elevates the support of NVIDIA V100.
-* Version 1.4.3: This release increases the stability of 2D classification.
-* Version 1.4.2: This release enables THUNDER to run on single workstation with one or multiple GPUs.
-* Version 1.4.1: This release fixes minor bugs.
-* Version 1.4.0: This release enables THUNDER to run on GPU clusters.

 ## Quick Start

 ### Installation from Source